Canada Council for the Arts

 Sterling, Jan Spielman, Lucy McCarthy

-Trouton, Maureen Ann Salus (McGladdery) Tenant, Alex
+Trouton, Maureen Tenant, Alex

 Whyte, Judy Young, Jennifer